lexming/lexming.github.io/_posts/2022-07-09-headless-raspberry-pi.md

     ```
     {: file="/etc/ssh/sshd_config" }

-## Disable the radios
+## Disable radios

 Wi-Fi and Bluetooth might not be necessary if your Raspberry Pi is connected
 with Ethernet.

-1. Edit `/boot/config.txt` in Raspberry Pi OS (Raspbian) or `/boot/firmware/config.txt`
+> The boot configuration file is located at `/boot/config.txt` in Raspberry Pi
+> OS (Raspbian) or `/boot/firmware/config.txt` in Ubuntu.
+{: .prompt-info }

-   in Ubuntu and append the following settings to disable Wi-Fi and Bluetooth
+1. Append the following settings to the boot configuration file to disable
+   Wi-Fi and Bluetooth
     ```
-    [pi4]
-    # Disable all radios
     dtoverlay=disable-wifi
     dtoverlay=disable-bt
+    ```
+    {: file="/boot/config.txt" }

+## Disable audio/video

+Audio and video are usually not needed on a headless system.
+On-board audio,
+HDMI output and video acceleration can be disabled with boot configuration
+options.

+1. Append the following settings to the boot configuration file to disable
+   the on-board audio (HDMI audio will still work if the video core driver is
+   loaded)
+    ```
+    dtparam=audio=off
+    ```
+    {: file="/boot/config.txt" }

+2. Remove from the boot configuration file any line loading the video driver
+   overlay to disable video acceleration and both video and audio signals over
+   HDMI.
+For instance, the overlay for the video driver for the Raspberry Pi 4
+   is loaded with `dtoverlay=vc4-kms-v3d`.

+3. Append the following settings to the boot configuration file to switch off
+   the HDMI ports and disable any framebuffers on boot:
+    ```
+    hdmi_ignore_hotplug=1
+    max_framebuffers=0
     ```
     {: file="/boot/config.txt" }